gracelang/language/website/GraceDialects/staticTypes.md

 folder: Dialects
 ---

-The dialect "staticType" is experimental, and not currently documented.
+The dialect "staticTypes" is experimental, and not currently documented.